 Subsection (b) prescribes the effect of a sale meeting its requirements, whether the asset sold is personal or real property.
-Subsection (b) It applies only to a sale under a mortgage, deed of trust, or security agreement.
+It applies only to a sale under a mortgage, deed of trust, or security agreement.
 Subsection (b) thus does not apply to a sale foreclosing a nonconsensual lien, such as a tax lien.
 However, the subsection does apply to a foreclosure by sale of the interest of a vendee under an installment land contract in accordance with applicable law that requires or permits the foreclosure to be effected by a sale in the same manner as the foreclosure of a mortgage.
 See G. Osborne, G. Nelson, & D. Whitman, Real Estate Finance Law 83-84, 95-97 (1979).

-If a lien given an insider for a present consideration is not perfected as against a subsequent bona fide purchaser or is so perfected after a delay following an extension of credit secured by the lien, foreclosure of the lien may result in a transfer for an antecedent debt that is voidable under Section 5(b) infra.
+If a lien given an insider for a present consideration is not perfected as against a subsequent bona fide purchaser or is so perfected after a delay following an extension of credit secured by the lien, foreclosure of the lien may result in a transfer for an antecedent debt that is voidable under Section 5(b).
 Subsection (b) does not apply to an action under Section 4(a)(1) to avoid a transfer or obligation because made or incurred with actual intent to hinder, delay, or defraud any creditor.

-(6) Subsection (c) is an adaptation of Bankruptcy Code § 547(c)(1) (1984).
-A transfer to an insider for an antecedent debt may be voidable under § 5(b) infra.
+6. Subsection (c) is an adaptation of Bankruptcy Code § 547(c)(1) (1984).
+A transfer to an insider for an antecedent debt may be voidable under § 5(b).

 SECTION 4.
-TRANSFERS AND OBLIGATIONS VOIDABLE AS TO PRESENT
+TRANSFER OR OBLIGATION VOIDABLE AS TO PRESENT OR FUTURE CREDITOR.

-AND FUTURE CREDITORS.

-- 34 (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor, - 35 whether the creditor's claim arose before or after the transfer was made or the obligation was - incurred, if the debtor made the transfer or incurred the obligation: - 37 (1) with actual intent to hinder, delay, or defraud any creditor of the debtor; or - 38 (2) without receiving a reasonably equivalent value in exchange for the transfer or
+- (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor, whether the creditor's claim arose before or after the transfer was made or the obligation was incurred, if the debtor made the transfer or incurred the obligation: - (1) with actual intent to hinder, delay, or defraud any creditor of the debtor; or - (2) without receiving a reasonably equivalent value in exchange for the transfer or obligation, and the debtor: - (i) was engaged or was about to engage in a business or a transaction for which the remaining assets of the debtor were unreasonably small in relation to the business or transaction; or - (ii) intended to incur, or believed or reasonably should have believed that the debtor would incur, debts beyond the debtor's ability to pay as they became due. - (b) In determining actual intent under subsection (a)(1), consideration may be given, among other factors, to whether:

-1 obligation, and the debtor: 2 (i) was engaged or was about to engage in a business or a transaction for 3 which the remaining assets of the debtor were unreasonably small in relation to the business or 4 transaction; or 5 (ii) intended to incur, or believed or reasonably should have believed that 6 the debtor would incur, debts beyond the debtor's ability to pay as they became due.
-7 (b) In determining actual intent under subsection (a)(1), consideration may be given, 8 among other factors, to whether: 9 (1) the transfer or obligation was to an insider; 10 (2) the debtor retained possession or control of the property transferred after the 11 transfer; 12 (3) the transfer or obligation was disclosed or concealed; 13 (4) before the transfer was made or obligation was incurred, the debtor had been 14 sued or threatened with suit; 15 (5) the transfer was of substantially all the debtor's assets; 16 (6) the debtor absconded; 17 (7) the debtor removed or concealed assets; 18 (8) the value of the consideration received by the debtor was reasonably 19 equivalent to the value of the asset transferred or the amount of the obligation incurred; 20 (9) the debtor was insolvent or became insolvent shortly after the transfer was 21 made or the obligation was incurred; 22 (10) the transfer occurred shortly before or shortly after a substantial debt was 23 incurred; and

-(11) the debtor transferred the essential assets of the business to a lienor that

-2 transferred the assets to an insider of the debtor.

-(c) A creditor making a claim under subsection (a) has the burden of proving the elements of the claim by a preponderance of the evidence.
+- (1) the transfer or obligation was to an insider; - (2) the debtor retained possession or control of the property transferred after the transfer: - (3) the transfer or obligation was disclosed or concealed; - (4) before the transfer was made or obligation was incurred, the debtor had been sued or threatened with suit; - (5) the transfer was of substantially all the debtor's assets; - (6) the debtor absconded; - (7) the debtor removed or concealed assets; - (8) the value of the consideration received by the debtor was reasonably equivalent to the value of the asset transferred or the amount of the obligation incurred; - (9) the debtor was insolvent or became insolvent shortly after the transfer was made or the obligation was incurred; - (10) the transfer occurred shortly before or shortly after a substantial debt was incurred; and - (11) the debtor transferred the essential assets of the business to a lienor that transferred the assets to an insider of the debtor. - (c) A creditor making a claim for relief under subsection (a) has the burden of proving the elements of the claim for relief by a preponderance of the evidence.